Publish date: June 2022

 As soon as we bought the bus, we moved back to our hometown, where both our families are, to get the help – and babysitters – we needed to complete this project.
 We wouldn’t have been able to do it without them.

 Nope!
-But my mum and dad have built their own shipping container home, so they helped us every step of the way with their knowledge about off-grid living.
+But my mum and dad built their own shipping container home, so they helped us every step of the way with their knowledge about off-grid living.

 We decided to strip the bus down to its frame to check and treat rust.
 Luckily, it wasn’t anything major.